 The walls have four main gates – Dag to the north, Mardin to the south, Urfa to the west and Yeni to the east.

 One of the main activities for tourists visiting Diyarbakır is walking atop the walls.
-However, the current situation seems a bit different from what I’d read online and in guidebooks.
+However, the current situation seems a bit different from what I’d read about online and in guidebooks.

 While it was supposedly once possible to walk across much of the city this way, this is no longer the case.
 There are various obstacles blocking the path at some parts, presumably placed for safety reasons.

 Additionally, the dark passageways leading to the top are best avoided.
 While Diyarbakır is generally safe, these empty towers are where the local junkies hang out and where some shady business transactions go down.
+They also reek.

 Though I’d read that there was an easy way up near the western Urfa Gate, I didn’t see one around there.
 Continuing south, I eventually did find an outer staircase not far from Ali Pasha Mosque.